tvc12/viu-ts/README.md

 # viu-ts
-Boilerplate template for vue3 using typescript and vite
+Boilerplate template for vue3 using typescript, pinia, vue-router, vite, vitest and cypress

 ### Template